bitquery/streaming-data-platform-docs/docs/ide/points.md

 For instance, if you include additional addresses, the points will be calculated considering the resources occupied by those addresses.
 To optimize this query, there are a few approaches you can consider.
 Firstly, narrowing down the date range can help to refine the results.
 Secondly, reducing the list of addresses may also be beneficial.
 However, the effectiveness of these strategies will depend on your specific goal.

+## How are points calculated for the realtime dataset?

 ## How are points calculated for subscriptions?

 Points are calculated based on a simple formula that takes into account the number of subscriptions you have and the time for which they are active.
 Here's how it works: